lucacalcaterra/org.openhab.binding.melcloud/README.md

 ### N.B.: For developers who wants contribute not use this repo.
-Use Instead the openhab2-fork at https://github.com/lucacalcaterra/openhab2-addons
+Use Instead the openhab2-fork at https://github.com/lucacalcaterra/openhab2-addons (actually in WIP, contact me if you want to submit a PR)

 # MELCloud Binding